 Rocket No. 8

 The first living animal to go into space was Laika, a dog aboard the Soviet satellite Sputnik.
 The Soviet Union was so proud of Sputnik and Laika.
 For a long time after the satellite launch, the government would give descendants of Laika’s bloodline as a gift to deserving individuals.
+Unfortunately, Laika perished in space.
+The dog overheated and died five hours into the mission.

 Rocket No. 9